Götterdämmerung: Scene 3

-According to Albert Speer, the Berlin Philharmonic's last performance before their evacuation from Berlin at the end of World War II in Europe was of Brünnhilde's Immolation Scene at the end of the opera.

 Reactions

-Robert A. Hall, Jr. has analysed the opera in terms of cultural symbolism.
+Robert A. Hall Jr. has analysed Götterdämmerung in terms of cultural symbolism.
 Hermann Danuser has discussed the dramaturgy of the ending of Götterdämmerung in the context of the entire Ring cycle.
-William Kinderman has evaluated a large-scale instance of musical recapitulation in Act III of the opera.
+William Kinderman has evaluated a large-scale instance of musical recapitulation in Act III.
 Warren J. Darcy has expostulated on the potential influence of Wagner's readings of the philosophy of Arthur Schopenhauer on the music of the Ring cycle, particularly on the ending of Götterdämmerung.

 The historian John Roberts suggested that the killing of Siegfried by Hagen with a stab in the back gave inspiration for the myth that the German Army did not lose World War I, but was instead defeated by a treasonous "stab in the back" from civilians, in particular Jews and Socialists.

-The German bass Kurt Moll pointed out that the part of the principal villain, Hagen, is unique in the bass repertoire: it requires a shouting, blaring vocal technique that risks damaging the singer's voice; only very large-voiced, powerful singers can sing it.
-Moll himself avoided the role.
+The German bass Kurt Moll noted that the role of the principal villain, Hagen, is unique in the bass repertoire.
+It demands a shouting, blaring vocal technique that risks damaging the singer's voice; only very large-voiced, powerful singers can perform it.
+Moll himself chose to avoid the role.

 Friedrich Nietzsche's 1888–1889 book, Götzendämmerung—Twilight of the Idols—is a pun on the title of Götterdämmerung, with Götze being the German word for "idol" or "false god".